 Listening to Stories Boosts Interpersonal and Intrapersonal Intelligence

 Interpersonal intelligence refers to the ability to interact with other people, while intrapersonal is the relationship one has with oneself.
 Books present many different types of characters, and through interactions with either each other or objects, a plot is formed.
 When your child indulges in these plots, they begin to understand why certain characters react the way they do, and the reason for specific actions.
 When a child sees a character go through a challenge that is similar to the challenges they face in their own life, it helps them to work through their problems.
 If you read to your child, you can work through these issues together.

 A child can gain cognitive skills like numeracy through bedtime stories.
 These are essential tools in a child’s development, and through routine practice, you increase your child’s potential to have a better relationship with these skills later on in life.
-Books, as opposed to everyday conversations, present vocabulary, and language that is more diverse and vibrant, which helps teach a child new ideas.
+Books, as opposed to everyday conversations, present vocabulary that is more diverse and vibrant, which helps teach a child new ideas.

 Reading out loud to kids is very common when they are younger, especially in regards to picture books.
 As they get older, you should encourage your child to read books without pictures on their own.
 Through independent reading, a child can intensify their imagination and deepen their visualization skills.
 These skills are beneficial for many jobs in a variety of industries.

 You must read or let your child read bedtime stories from a handful of different genres.
 Through exposure to various subject matter, a child can diversify their vocabulary.
 Additionally, multiple genres are useful for sparking inquisitiveness in your child.
 This curiosity is one of the most significant benefits of fables and, with regular reading, a child will become more attuned to the world around them as they will ask more questions.